center-for-threat-informed-defense/attack-workbench-frontend/README.md

 The ATT&CK Workbench is an application allowing users to **explore**, **create**, **annotate**, and **share** extensions of the ATT&CK knowledge base.

-Organizations or individuals within the ATT&CK community can initialize their own instance of the application to serve as the centerpiece to their own customized instance of the ATT&CK knowledge base, attaching other tools and interfaces as desired.
+Organizations or individuals within the ATT&CK community can initialize an instance of the application to serve as the centerpiece to their own customized instance of the ATT&CK knowledge base, attaching other tools and interfaces as desired.
 Through the Workbench this local knowledge base can be extended with new or updated techniques, tactics, mitigations groups, and software.
 Finally, the ATT&CK Workbench provides means to share these extensions with the greater ATT&CK community if so desired.

 Importing and exporting data from the ATT&CK Workbench is facilitated through **Collections** and **Collection Indexes**.
 - [Collections](/docs/collections.md#collections)